-High cholesterol is one of the main causes of atherosclerosis, stroke and heart attack.
-For people with high cholesterol, to protect their health during the holidays, they need to choose the right food.
+High cholesterol is one of the leading causes of atherosclerosis, stroke, and heart attack.
+For those with high cholesterol levels, choosing the right foods is essential for protecting their health during the Lunar New Year holiday.

-Foods that people with high blood cholesterol levels should limit during Tet include:
+Foods that people with high cholesterol levels should limit during Tet include:

 Soft drink

 A study published in the journal Progress in Cardiovascular Diseases found that sugar has an even greater impact on blood cholesterol than saturated fat.
-A high-sugar diet causes the liver to produce more “bad” LDL cholesterol, while reducing “good” HDL cholesterol, according to the US health website Healthline .
+A diet high in sugar causes the liver to produce more "bad" LDL cholesterol while reducing "good" HDH cholesterol, according to the health website Healthline (USA).

-Not only that, excess sugar in the diet also increases triglycerides and cholesterol in the blood.
-The US Centers for Disease Control and Prevention (CDC) notes that carbonated soft drinks contain a lot of sugar and people with high cholesterol should limit them.
+Furthermore, excess sugar in the diet also increases triglycerides and cholesterol in the blood.
+The U.S. Centers for Disease Control and Prevention (CDC) notes that sugary soft drinks contain a lot of sugar and that people with high cholesterol should limit their consumption.

 Bacon

-Pork belly is a popular dish during Tet.
-This type of meat contains a lot of pork fat and can increase the level of "bad" LDL cholesterol in the blood, thereby harming the heart and blood vessels.
-Instead of eating pork belly, people should prioritize eating vegetables, fruits or beans.
+Pork belly is a popular dish during Tet (Vietnamese Lunar New Year).
+This type of meat contains a lot of pork fat and can increase levels of "bad" LDL cholesterol in the blood, thereby harming the heart and blood vessels.
+Instead of eating pork belly, people should prioritize eating vegetables, fruits, or beans.

 Banh chung and banh tet

-Banh chung and banh tet contain many ingredients that are not good for people with high cholesterol, such as pork, lard and sticky rice.
-Pork and lard are the main sources of cholesterol and fat in these cakes.
+Banh chung and banh tet contain many ingredients that are not good for people with high cholesterol, such as pork, pork fat, and sticky rice.
+Pork and pork fat are the main sources of cholesterol and fat in these cakes.

-Eating too many banh chung and banh tet during Tet can increase blood cholesterol levels, causing negative effects on cardiovascular health.
-People with high cholesterol levels should eat banh chung and banh tet in limited amounts and avoid eating pork and lard in the cakes.
+Eating too much banh chung and banh tet during Tet (Vietnamese Lunar New Year) can raise blood cholesterol levels, negatively impacting cardiovascular health.
+People with high cholesterol levels should eat banh chung and banh tet in moderation and avoid pork and pork fat in the cakes.

-Fried foods can easily increase blood cholesterol levels because they are prepared with cooking oil, especially deep-fried foods.
-A study published in the journal European Food Research and Technology found that frying foods in oil at high temperatures causes chemical reactions that form harmful fats and reduce beneficial fats.
+Fried foods easily increase blood cholesterol levels because they are cooked in oil, especially deep-fried foods.
+A study published in the European Journal of Food Research and Technology found that frying in oil at high temperatures causes chemical reactions that form harmful fats and reduce the content of beneficial fats.

-People with high cholesterol levels should avoid fried foods.
-Instead, they should prioritize boiled and steamed dishes to reduce the amount of fat in the dish, according to Healthline .
+People with high cholesterol levels should avoid fried and stir-fried dishes.
+Instead, they should prioritize boiled or steamed dishes to reduce the amount of oil and fat in their food, according to Healthline .

-Trend 24 special: Bustling Tet atmosphere across the country
+Special Trend 24: Festive Tet atmosphere across the country.

 Source: https://thanhnien.vn/4-mon-ngay-tet-nguoi-co-nong-do-cholesterol-cao-can-tranh-185250122155439825.htm